A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

-Here, we will follow the same approach for the partitioning of cells and degrees of freedom on each level of the multigrid hierarchy: after partitioning of all cells strictly on level $l$ in some way, we use this to partition the degrees of freedom accordingly.
-Like above, it is advantageous for large computations if only the parts of the mesh relevant for the current processor are stored locally.
+Here, we will follow the same approach for the partitioning of cells and degrees of freedom on each level of the multigrid hierarchy: after partitioning of all cells strictly on level $\ell$ in some way, we use this to partition the degrees of freedom accordingly.
+Like above, it is advantageous for large computations if only part of the mesh that is relevant for the current processor are stored locally.
 There are different options for partitioning cells on each multigrid level.
 We will discuss different strategies and the approach we take in Section~\ref{sec:partition-first-child}, but stress that our implementation is flexible in this respect.

 While knowledge about the whole mesh is not required, we need ghost neighbors on each level, which can be on different levels in adaptive computations.
+In our implementation, we decided to always construct the ghost neighbors as the set of all cells that share at least a vertex with the local cells and exchange all information about them, even though specific implementations might require less information (for example only neighbors across faces for DG).
 Furthermore, information about parents/siblings is required for transfer operations.
 This allows us to compute and exchange the necessary information about degrees of freedom for smoothing and grid transfer.
-In our scheme, this ownership information is readily available without global communication.

 To summarize the execution of multigrid in parallel, the following parallel ingredients are necessary:

 \begin{itemize} \item Prolongation and restriction are conceptually a multiplication of distributed vectors with a rectangular transfer matrix and as such equivalent to the serial transfer.
 Known algorithms for sparse matrix-vector products scale well in parallel.